mlibrary/about-vermont/src/content/journal-proposals.md

 ---
 ## UVM Press Diamond Open Access Journal Publishing

 The UVM Press partners with scholarly societies and their appointed representatives to establish new diamond open access journals or to migrate existing journals to a diamond open access platform.
-We provide consultation, strategy, and production services, as well as access to editorial management and publishing platforms, to our journal publishing partners.
+We provide consultation, strategy, and production services, as well as access to an editorial management and publishing platform, to our journal publishing partners.

 **Our journal publishing program charges no fees for our services in exchange for an agreement to equal partnership:**

 * The society and its appointed representatives provide subject-area expertise, appoint editorial personnel, populate and sustain the editorial board, and maintain responsibility for all editorial tasks, including soliciting, reviewing, copyediting, and approving manuscripts for publication.
-* The UVM Press collaborates with and advises the society’s appointed personnel, and provides diamond open access publishing expertise, production platforms, digital publishing, and preservation services for the journal’s content.
+* The UVM Press collaborates with and advises the society’s appointed personnel, and provides diamond open access publishing expertise, a submission and peer review platform, digital publishing, and preservation services for the journal’s content.

 **The UVM Press journal publishing program is built on shared responsibilities and a commitment not to profit, in any way, from published material.** Potential society partners must agree to these additional requirements for the lifetime of the publication:

 * Publish all journal content under a diamond open access model, without article processing fees, advertising, subscription fees, or membership requirements.
 * Copyright work through Creative Commons licenses, which allow free sharing of content within the rules of the chosen license.
-* Utilize only the publishing platforms and resources provided by UVM Press.
+* Utilize only the publishing platform and resources provided by UVM Press.
 * Engage in a fair, rigorous peer review process, including identifying and communicating with expert reviewers for each manuscript.
 * Publish born-digital materials that are readable online and accessible to users with a wide range of abilities, with an option for authors and readers to download and print articles.
 * Appoint and sustain a diverse editorial board, a subset of which makes up the journal subcommittee, to complete the work of developing, launching, and maintaining continuous publication of the journal.